tocchan/guildhall/mp2/c29/assignments/a03/README.md

             - Average of all points
             - Center of box that encapsulates all points
             - **CHALLENGE**: Center of mass, assuming uniform density
+    - [ ] *If you did the giftwrapping algorithm, you can just add points and construct a polygon that would work for them*
 - [ ] *05pts*: `Rigidbody2D` can `Enable` or `Disable` itself, taking it out of the simulation, but still rendering
     - [ ] Objects being dragged should set themselves to disabled, and re-enable when unselected.
 - [ ] *05pts*: When drawing, draw the location of the `Rigidbody` as an `X`, red if disabled, blue if enabled.